ArtoriaRen/ExchageSmartContract/README.md

 If you run into some errors, try ``npm cache clean`` and then install again use the above command.

-1. In one terminal, run the following command:
+1. In one terminal window, run the following command:
     ```bash
     testrpc
     ```